Prostaglandin DP1 receptor

-The Prostaglandin D2 receptor 1 (DP1), a G protein-coupled receptor encoded by the PTGDR1 gene (also termed PTGDR), is primarily a receptor for prostaglandin D2 (PGD2).
-The receptor is a member of the Prostaglandin receptors belonging to the Subfamily A14 of rhodopsin-like receptors.
+The prostaglandin D2 receptor 1 (DP1), a G protein-coupled receptor encoded by the PTGDR gene (also termed PTGDR1), is primarily a receptor for prostaglandin D2 (PGD2).
+The receptor is a member of the prostaglandin receptors belonging to the subfamily A14 of rhodopsin-like receptors.
 Activation of DP1 by PGD2 or other cognate receptor ligands is associated with a variety of physiological and pathological responses in animal models.